L-Loreti/Wine-Quality-Classifier/README-en.md

 Cross-validation allows us to visualize the generalization of the model on the training set, through the standard deviation.

-Analyzing the graph, we see that the GNB model, with [four features](figs-results/Model_accuracies_different_classes_folds=10.txt), had the best performance.
-In fact, GNB and LDA performed similarly, indicating that the features exhibit approximately Gaussian behavior, and their variances are not so distinct, which explains the poor performance of QDA.
+Analyzing the graph, we see that the LDA model, with [six features](figs-results/Model_accuracies_different_classes_folds=10.txt), had the best performance.
+In fact, GNB and LDA performed similarly, indicating that the features exhibit approximately Gaussian behavior, and their variances are not so distinct.
+QDA performed poorly in the classification of class 1 wines, but outperformed the others for class 2 wines, where overfitting probably occurred.
+Logistic regression behaved similarly to QDA, indicating that it is easier to predict class 2 wines than class 1 wines.

+Translated with DeepL.com (free version)

 </details>